Two Beers Put Reclaimed Water and Tap Water Head-to-Head

 The nearly identical beers from Seismic Brewing and Barrel Brother Brewing are being poured side-by-side at an event this week.

 Beer has long had a reputation as the preferred alcoholic beverage of average joes, so in many ways, it's the perfect beverage to help normalize the idea of reclaimed wastewater.
-Yes, the idea of "reclaiming" sewage into drinkable water is inherently a bit gross, but putting reclaimed water in beer form helps make it more palatable, both physically and mentally.
+Yes, the idea of "reclaiming" wastewater into drinkable water is inherently a bit gross, but putting reclaimed water in beer form helps make it more palatable, both physically and mentally.
 So as the technology behind reclaimed water has continued to grow, a number of breweries have jumped on board to support it.
 Earlier this year, the acclaimed and popular Stone Brewing brewed a test batch of beer whipped up from former wastewater.

 But of all the experimental beers using reclaimed water, a new pair of beers from Seismic Brewing, Barrel Brothers Brewing and Cambrian Innovation is probably the most interesting yet.
-The two brews share identical recipes, however, one was brewed with normal city tap water while the other was brewed with reclaimed water.
+The two brews share identical recipes, however, one was brewed with normal city tap water while the other was brewed with reclaimed water from Seismic's brewing process.
 And this week, people will have the chance to try the two beverages side-by-side.

 The two beers, named "Water is the Essence of Wetness" and "Wetness is the Essence of Beer," are a collaboration between two California breweries—Santa Rosa's Seismic and Sonoma County's Barrel Brothers—and Boston's Cambrian Innovation, which provided the wastewater recovery technology behind the project.
 Seismic has already been using one of Cambrian's treatment systems to reuse their own water for things like cleaning, but this is the first time they've brewed with it.
 The two brews will be poured at the CCBA California Craft Beer Summit starting today through to September 9.